RunestoneInteractive/httlads/_sources/WorldFacts/cs2_scrape_business_data_from_cia.rst

-So, now we have the means to get the names and paths so that we can populate a DataFrame with columns and data for each country.
-Your task is now to create a DataFrame with as many of the same columns as you can.
+So, now we have the means to get the names and paths.
+Your task is now to create a DataFrame with as many of the business information that you can.
 You'll have to do your investigation into the structure of the file to find a way to scrape the information.

 Like mentioned earlier, we suggest starting by scraping one or two pages and get all the information from those pages.
 Then, when